 The Threats and harassment page offers resources and services to support physicians and medical learners experiencing threats and harassment in person and online.

 The Wellness Connection offers free, virtual peer support sessions led by trained facilitators to physicians and medical learners.
-This platform also delivers featured group sessions on topics such as Psychological First Aid, Compassion Rounds and Mindful Parenting.

 You’re not alone.
 Connect with other physicians to share your experiences and coping strategies.